 - What aspect of the theme your essay is addressing and the total word count.

 - The name of the charity or non-profit organization that you would choose to receive the cash award should you win the contest.

-- The judging committee will consider clarity, spelling, grammar, and mechanics, as well as the originality and compelling nature of idea(s).
+- The judging committee will consider clarity, spelling, and grammar as well as the originality and compelling nature of idea(s).

 - Inclusion of evidence-based ideas is encouraged, but not required.